pattern-lab/patternlab-node/packages/docs/src/docs/editing-source-files.md

 For the most part you can organize `./source/` anyway you see fit.
 There are a few Pattern Lab-specific directories though.
 They are:

-- `_annotations/` - where your annotations reside. [learn more](/docs/adding-annotations/).
+- `_annotations/` - where your annotations reside. [learn more about adding annotations](/docs/adding-annotations/).
-- `_data/` - where the global data used to render your patterns resides. [learn more](/docs/overview-of-data/).
+- `_data/` - where the global data used to render your patterns resides. [learn more about (pattern) data](/docs/overview-of-data/).
-- `_meta/` - where the header and footer that get applied to all of your patterns resides. [learn more](/docs/modifying-the-pattern-header-and-footer/).
+- `_meta/` - where the header and footer that get applied to all of your patterns resides. [learn more about meta files](/docs/modifying-the-pattern-header-and-footer/).
-- `_patterns/` - where your patterns, pattern documentation, and pattern-specific data reside. [learn more](/docs/reorganizing-patterns/).
+- `_patterns/` - where your patterns, pattern documentation, and pattern-specific data reside. [learn more about how to organize patterns](/docs/reorganizing-patterns/).

 ## Configuring Pattern Lab Directories